ibrado/jekyll-paginate-content/README.md

 ## What's new?

-v1.1.0 Layout overrides for e.g. slides; bugfixes
+v1.1.0 Layout overrides for e.g. slides; regenerate and other fixes

 v1.0.4 Allow inclusion in `_config.yml` plugins